kmfaizullah/Porichoy/README.md

 ## Porichoy : A large Scale Web Application containing Personal Information
 This is a complete web application containing personal Information where Node.js and express.js has been used to integrate front-end with Mongodb database. <br>
-<b>Technology/Tools : </b> Node.js, Express.js, Mongodb, Boostrap, HTML, CSS
+<b>Technology/Tools : </b> Node.js, Express.js, Mongodb, Boostrap, HTML and CSS.
 <h6> <a href="https://youtu.be/GD7KtLjFPUE">Click here to see the Demo</h6>

 #### Dependencies